 Integration into the IS

-We integrate the strong authentication solution with your business applications using SAML or OpenID Connect (OIDC).
+We integrate the solution into your business applications using SAML or OpenID Connect (OIDC).

-We develop the necessary enterprise connectors or interfaces (HMI) to make authentication smooth and transparent for your users.
+We develop the necessary enterprise connectors or interfaces (HMI) to make process smooth and transparent for your users.

 Strong or multi-factor authentication